-Note: due to the relatively low chlorine content of tyres and brakes (chlorine is a consituent of POPs, PCBs and HCB), and the fact that abrasion is a relatively low-temperature process which does not promote the formation of PAHs, no significant emissions of any of these species is expected.
+Note: due to the relatively low chlorine content of tyres and brakes (chlorine is a constituent of POPs, PCBs and HCB), and the fact that abrasion is a relatively low-temperature process which does not promote the formation of PAHs, no significant emissions of any of these species is expected.
 Therefore, no emission factors are proposed for Tier 1.
 The Tier 2 method suggests typical profiles for PAHs in tyre and brake wear.

 Table 3-2 Tier 1 emission factors for source category 1.A.3.b.vii, road surface wear